 , which with Dose = 1 is the probability density function of the Erlang distribution:

 , where n≥1, k≥0, and t≥0.
 Assuming that compartment number n is known, the delayed response can be described with just one parameter k.

 The overall mean transit time (OMTT) for the whole chain of compartments is OMTT = n/k (DiStefano, 2013).

 With n=1 Erlang distribution simplifies into exponential distribution.
 With two compartments (n=2) the probability density function becomes similar to the gamma variate ‑based surge function.
 Related functions have been used to fit input TACs in DSC- or DCE-MRI and contrast-enhanced CT, and, when extended with terms accounting for recirculation, also the PET input TACs.
 In the decay of radioactive isotope, the events occur independently with certain average rate, and the waiting times between n events are Erlang distributed.
 The related Poisson distribution describes the number of events in a given time.

 If, instead of a perfect bolus, we have measured the input TAC to a system, and we wish to model the delayed response in the system (vasculature, organs), we cannot use the Erlang probability density function given above, but instead we can convolve the input function with the response function.
-This approach has been used to estimate the portal vein input to the liver, in which in case of the n-compartmental transit-time model was used (n=2), with transfer function
+This approach has been used to estimate the portal vein input to the liver, in which in case the 2-compartmental transit-time model was used (n=2), with transfer function

 - Fitting input function